rdelgiudi/PokemonBattleFX/README.md

 - Adding all 151 Kanto Pokémon and their main abilities.
 - Adding most (if not all) moves known by Kanto Pokémon.
 - Implementing held items and missing usable items.
-- Trainer customization, including names and AI difficulty (so far, the AI trainers select moves at random).
+- Enemy trainer customization, including names and AI difficulty (so far, the AI trainers select moves at random).
 - Adding missing weather effects.
 - Adding Battlefield types (used for some moves, like Nature Power).
 - Adding missing secondary status effects (like Attract).
+- Double / Triple Battle Support.

 ## Screenshots